 Bureaucracy in criminal law enforcement in Indonesia is carried out through a system called the CJS.
 Through this system, law enforcement is carried out in stages, starting from the police, prosecutors, and courts and ending with law enforcement in correctional institutions.
 Understanding the system in the CJS can be seen from a normative, management, and social point of view.
 For this article, we will describe the notion from the normative side which views law enforcement officials as implementing institutions for the applicable laws and regulations, so that the four apparatuses are an inseparable part of the law enforcement system.
-Packer distinguishes the normative approach into two models, namely the crime control model and the due process model.
-The crime control model is an affirmative type, while the due process model is negative.
+Packer distinguishes the BB mative approach into two models, namely the crime control model and the due process model.
+The crime control is an affirmative type, while the due process model is negative.
 The definition of the affirmative model always emphasizes the existence and use of formal power in every corner of the criminal justice process, and this model of legislative power is very dominant.
-The negative definition of the model always emphasizes the limitations on formal power and the modification of the use of that power.
-The dominant power in this model is the judicial power and always refers to the constitution.34
+The negative definition of the use of that power.
+The dominant power in this model is the judicial power and the always refers to the constitution.34